Thursday the 3rd

 I’m sure because of contractual obligations Bravo only gets to show certain seasons of the show, so nearly all the time I will recognize the episode as one I’ve seen and watch it again anyway.
 Sometimes I get real lucky and I won’t have seen it for a while, meaning I have forgotten who the killer is, so the show is a real treat.
 Rarely, I will stumble on an episode I haven’t ever seen at all before.
 Tonight at 7 o’clock that happened and it was exciting.

 When it turns out they were showing synchronized diving right then I didn’t make her turn it back to L & O:CI.
-That my friends is true love.
+That my friend is true love.

 Sunday the 7th